 Prior to amendment of the tax treaty by the Protocol, capital gains (whether long term or short term) earned by a Mauritius resident from the transfer of securities in India was not subject to tax in India.
-Under Indian domestic law, capital gains tax range from around 0% to 40% depending on the period of holding, the nature of the security
+Under Indian domestic law, capital gains tax range from around o% to 40% depending on the period of holding, the nature of the security involved and the status of the investor.
+Gains from the transfer of listed securities which are held for a period of more than 12 months are categorized as long term capital gains.